-Andrew L. Kun http://www.andrewkun.com/ cus is human-computer interaction in vehicles [4, 5].
-In this area he is primarily interested in speech interaction, as well as the use of visual behavior and pupil diameter measures to assess and improve the design of user interfaces.
-He served as the General Chair of the 2012 AutomotiveUI conference [3].
+Andrew L. Kun is associate professor of Electrical and Computer Engineering at the University of New Hampshire, and Faculty Fellow at the Volpe Center.
+His research focus is human-computer interaction in vehicles [3, 6], primarily in speech interaction [5], as well as the use of visual behavior and pupil diameter measures [9] to assess and improve the design of user interfaces.
+He served as the General Chair of the 2012 AutomotiveUI conference [4].